Thunderwaveshooter/Universal_solver/Universal_solver/README.md

-universal_solver/
-│── backend/                 # Python FastAPI Backend
+This version aims to emphasize the purpose and significance of each component compellingly.backend/                 # Python FastAPI Backend
 │   ├── main.py              # API entry point
 │   ├── solver.py            # Logic for solving equations
 │   ├── ocr.py               # OCR image processing